awsdocs/aws-security-hub-partner-guide/doc_source/guidelines-asff-mapping.md

 + `VerificationState`
 + `Workflow`

-If you do map to the following fields, you can only populate these fields when you create a new finding in Security Hub\.
-You cannot use [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) to change the values of these fields and objects in an existing finding\.
+For these fields, map to the fields that are in the `FindingProviderFields` object\.
+Do not map to the top\-level fields\.
 + `Confidence` – Only include a confidence score \(0\-99\) if your service has a similar functionality, or if you stand 100% by your finding\.

-  Security Hub does not expose the confidence score on the Security Hub console\.
-The confidence score is only stored in the finding\.
 + `Criticality` – The criticality score \(0\-99\) is intended to express the importance of the resource associated with the finding\.

-  Security Hub does not expose the criticality score on the Security Hub console\.
-The criticality score is only stored in the finding\.
 + `RelatedFindings` – Only provide related findings if you can keep track of findings related to the same resource or finding type\.
 To identify a related finding, you must refer to the finding identifier of a finding that is already in Security Hub\.